Given the head of a singly linked list, reverse the list, and return the reversed list.

 Recursion

 In this approach we reach the last node of the linked list using recursion and then start reversing the linked list.
 We Divide the list in two parts – first node and rest of the linked list.
-We call reverseList()
+We call reverseList() for the rest of the linked list and link it to first.
+Finally, we equate the head pointer to NULL.

 class Solution: